vmware-tanzu/tanzu-dev-portal/content/practices/event-storming/index.md

 1. After all the events are posted, pair with the domain experts to post a locally ordered sequence of events and enforce a timeline.
 Crowdsource feedback as you go.

    {{% callout %}}
-   Tip: Enforcing a timeline triggers long awaited conversations and eventually STRUCTURE will emerge.
+   **Tip**: Enforcing a timeline triggers long awaited conversations and eventually STRUCTURE will emerge.
    {{% /callout %}}

    Crowdsourced feedback may uncover missing elements.
 Add more stickies as needed.